 Barnstable Today: What is compulsive cluttering and hoarding, and what you can do to help.

-These meetings are targeted for professionals who are or may work with individuals struggling with compulsive cluttering and hoarding.
-For information on self-help groups and other resources, please email us at email@example.com or call Erika Woods at 508-375-6620.
-L
+Our meetings are targeted for professionals who are or may work with individuals struggling with compulsive cluttering and hoarding.
+For information on self-help groups and other resources, please email us at firstname.lastname@example.org or call Erika Woods at 508-375-6620.

 Reasonable accommodations for people with disabilities are available upon request.
 Please provide a description of the accommodation you will need, including as much detail as you can.
 In addition, please include a way we may contact you if we need more information.
 Please allow at last two weeks (14 days) advance notice.
 Last minute requests will be accepted but may be impossible to fill.
 Send an email to Justyna Marczak, Barnstable County ADA Coordinator at email@example.com or call 508-375-6646.